codeenigma/billder/README.md

  *
  * Currency codes: https://dev.freeagent.com/docs/currencies
  *
- * AWS: the AWS account number to look up the billing for
+ * AWS      : the AWS account number to look up the billing for
- * FAC: the FreeAgent contact number of the same organisation
+ * FAC      : the FreeAgent contact number of the same organisation
- * FAP: (optional) the FreeAgent project to assign the invoice to
+ * FAP      : (optional) the FreeAgent project to assign the invoice to
- * cur: the 3 letter currency code
+ * currency : the 3 letter currency code
- * VAT: either false or a decimal for the sales tax rate
+ * VAT      : either false or a decimal for the sales tax rate
- * EU : boolean to say whether organisation is EC area or not */
+ * EU       : boolean to say whether organisation is EC area or not
+ * remind   : boolean to enable reminder emails
+ * thank    : boolean to enable thank you emails
+ */

 module.exports = {
   'Customer1' : {
     'AWS'      : 'XXXX-XXXX-XXXX',
     'FAC'      : '40636',
-    'FAP' : '4417', // invoice will be placed in this project 'cur' : 'GBP', // billing in GBP, so we will run a currency conversion 'VAT' : 20, // customer will be charged 20% VAT 'EU'  : false // customer is not in the EC
+    'FAP'      : '4417', // invoice will be placed in this project 'currency' : 'GBP', // billing in GBP, so we will run a currency conversion 'VAT'      : 20, // customer will be charged 20% VAT 'EU'       : false, // customer is not in the EC 'thank'    : true // customer will receive a thank you email on payment },
-  },
   'Customer2' : {
     'AWS'      : 'XXXX-XXXX-XXXX',
     'FAC'      : '40635',
-    'cur' : 'USD',
+    'currency' : 'USD',
-    'VAT' : false, // customer will not be charged VAT 'EU'  : true // invoice will be marked as EC for VAT purposes }
+    'VAT'      : false, // customer will not be charged VAT 'EU'       : true, // invoice will be marked as EC for VAT purposes 'remind'   : true // customer will get a reminder email }
 }
 ```